-Catlin Wells serves as the University's Title IX Coordinator and manages the University's compliance with Title IX.
-The Title IX Coordinator is a resource available to anyone seeking information or wishing to file a complaint.
-When a student, faculty or staff member, or other participant in the University's programs and activities feels that they have been subjected to discrimination on the basis of sex in any University program or activity, including without limitation being subjected to sexual harassment, they may contact the Title IX Coordinator or utilize the Title IX grievance procedures to bring concerns forward for the purpose of obtaining a prompt and equitable resolution.
+Catlin Wells serves as the university's Title IX coordinator and manages the university's compliance with Title IX.
+The Title IX coordinator is a resource available to anyone seeking information or wishing to file a complaint.
+When a student, faculty or staff member, or other participant in the university's programs and activities feels that they have been subjected to discrimination on the basis of sex in any university program or activity, including without limitation being subjected to sexual harassment, they may contact the Title IX coordinator or utilize the Title IX grievance procedures to bring concerns forward for the purpose of obtaining a prompt and equitable resolution.

-The Title IX Discrimination and Harassment Policy is intended to define University standards and to outline the investigation and grievance processes.
+The Title IX Discrimination and Harassment Policy is intended to define university standards and to outline the investigation and grievance processes.

-The University Title IX Coordinator is:
+The university Title IX coordinator is:

-Catlin Wells

-Title IX Coordinator

-275 Mount Carmel Avenue, CCE 180 B

-Hamden, CT 06518

-catlin.wells@qu.edu

-203-582-7327

-Deputy Title IX Coordinators are designated and trained to address Title IX concerns and investigations.
+Dennis Kwarteng Title IX Coordinator 275 Mount Carmel Avenue, CCE 180 B Hamden, CT 06518 Dennis,kwarteng@qu.edu 203-582-7327 deputy Title IX coordinators are designated and trained to address Title IX concerns and investigations.

-Deputy Title IX Coordinator for faculty, staff and vendors:
+deputy Title IX coordinator for faculty, staff and vendors:

-Joanna Wayton

-Employee Relations and Labor Relations Associate

-554 Mount Carmel Avenue, MC-7, OF-HMN

-Hamden, CT 06518
+Joanna Wayton Employee Relations and Labor Relations Associate 554 Mount Carmel Avenue, MC-7, OF-HMN Hamden, CT 06518 joanna.wayton@qu.edu 203-582-7738 deputy Title IX coordinator for athletics:

-joanna.wayton@qu.edu

-203-582-7738

-Deputy Title IX Coordinator for athletics:

-Shanna Kornachuk

-Senior Associate Director of Compliance & Student Development

-275 Mount Carmel Avenue, ACC 204

-Hamden, CT 0651
+Shanna Kornachuk Senior Associate Director of Compliance & Student Development 275 Mount Carmel Avenue, ACC 204 Hamden, CT 0651 shanna.kornachuk@qu.edu 203-582-7332

-shanna.kornachuk@qu.edu

-203-582-7332